WhiteLicorice/Ren-s-Courses/README.md

 **All material is strictly copyrighted.
 All rights reserved.**

-This project is **NOT free to clone, fork, or distribute.** The source code and course materials are provided on GitHub for **reference and educational observation only**.
+This project is **NOT free to clone, fork, or distribute.** The source code and course materials are provided on GitHub for **reference and educational purposes only**.

 * View the detailed **[LICENSE](./LICENSE.md)** for a more in-depth read on permitted usage.
-* **Some modules and related services (e.g., Grades Viewer) are closed-source by design** and are intentionally not included in this repository.
+* **Some modules and related services (e.g., Grades Viewer) are closed-source by design** and are intentionally excluded from this repository.